OpenEvalProject/evals/manuscripts/elife-98582/v1/manuscript.md

 In addition to the manual method mentioned above, we employed a newly developed software tool, Auto-GLIM (https://github.com/Chokyotager/AutoGLIM copy archived at Lam, 2025), to automatically analyze our ministack images.
 To this end, three-color images were acquired as described above.
 Three z-sections centered around the plane of interest were averaged (average z-projection) for beads and ministacks images.
 Automated background subtraction was performed using a deep learning segmentation model to first extract the cell contours, followed by a dual annealing optimization algorithm to perform background subtraction to extract the highest number of valid ROIs according to the criteria of GLIM (Tie et al., 2016).
 Final LQs were further subjected to analysis in OriginPro 2020.

-## Acquisition of Golgi residence times
+### Acquisition of Golgi residence times

 The methodology follows protocols previously described (Sun et al., 2021; Sun et al., 2020).
 Nocodazole was not used in these experiments.
 Briefly, HeLa cells on a Φ 35 mm glass-bottom Petri dish were transiently transfected to co-express a GFP-tagged reporter and GalT-mCherry.
 For RUSH reporters, cells were treated with 50 µM biotin at 20 °C for 2 hr to accumulate the reporter at the Golgi.
 Live imaging was performed in a CO2-independent medium (Thermo Fisher Scientific) with 10% FBS, 4 mM glutamine, and 10 µg/ml cycloheximide, using a wide-field microscope until the cellular GFP fluorescence at the Golgi nearly vanished.
 The resulting time-lapse images were segmented based on GalT-mCherry using Fiji.
 Total GFP fluorescence within the Golgi was quantified and fitted to the first-order exponential function y=y0+A1exp(-x/t1) in OriginPro 2020.
 Golgi residence time, t1/2, was calculated as 0.693*t1.
 We only included time-lapse data with adj.
 R2 ≥0.80 and acquisition length ≥1.33*t1/2.

-## VHH-anti-GFP-mCherry internalization assay
+### VHH-anti-GFP-mCherry internalization assay

 6x His-tagged VHH-anti-GFP-mCherry was purified as previously described (Sun et al., 2021; Sun et al., 2020).
 In the internalization assay, HeLa cells transiently expressing GFP-tagged reporters were continuously incubated with 5 µg/ml VHH-anti-GFP-mCherry at 37 °C for 8 hr.
 After washing, cells were fixed and imaged.

-## Microscopy for GLIM and Golgi residence time
+### Microscopy for GLIM and Golgi residence time

 Golgi residence times and most LQs were measured using a wide-field microscope based on Olympus IX83.
 The microscope featured a ×100 oil objective lens (NA 1.40), a motorized stage for sample positioning, and automated filter cubes to accommodate different fluorescence channels.
 Dichroic mirrors and filters were optimized for GFP/Alexa Fluor 488, mCherry/Alexa Fluor 594, and Alexa Fluor 647.
 Imaging was captured with an sCMOS (scientific complementary metal oxide semiconductor) camera (Neo) by Andor.
 A 200 W metal halide light source (Lumen Pro 200) by Prior Scientific provided illumination.
 Operational control and data collection were facilitated through Metamorph software by Molecular Devices.
 The image pixel size is 65 nm.
 The range of exposure time is 400–5000 ms for each channel.

 GS15 LQs during the BFA treatment time course were measured using a spinning disk confocal microscope system comprising Olympus IX81 equipped with a ×100 oil objective lens (NA 1.45), a piezo z stage, Yokogawa CSU-X1 spinning head, 50 mW solid state lasers (488, 561, and 640 nm)(Sapphire; Coherent Inc, Santa Clara, CA, United States), an electron multiplying charge-coupled device (Evolve; Photometrics, Tucson, AZ, United States), and filters optimized for GFP/Alexa fluor 488, mCherry/Alexa Fluor 594, and Alexa Fluor 647.
 The system was controlled by Metamorph software (Molecular Devices).
 The image pixel size is 89 nm.
 The range of exposure time is 200–500 ms for each channel.

-## Airyscan microscopy
+### Airyscan microscopy

 The Airyscan microscopy was performed using a Zeiss LSM710 confocal microscope, equipped with an Alpha Plan-Apochromat ×100 NA 1.46 objective and the Airyscan module (Carl Zeiss).
 The system operation was controlled by Zen software (Carl Zeiss).
 Three lines of laser lights were used: 488, 561, and 640 nm.
 The emission band was selected to optimize the capture of the emission light while minimizing channel crosstalk.
 For side averaging, images were acquired under ×63 objective (NA 1.40), zoomed in ×3.5 to achieve 45 nm pixel size using the SR mode.
 The pixel dwelling time is 1.16 µs.
 The raw images were processed by Airyscan Zen software.

-## Side averaging and en face averaging
+### Side averaging and en face averaging

 En face and side averaging were performed as described previously using Airyscan images (Tie et al., 2018; Tie et al., 2022).
 Ministacks with en face views were identified by giantin rings.
 They were subsequently normalized, expanded, and aligned with the center of the image, followed by averaging using Fiji.
 The radial mean intensity profile was acquired by Fiji macros (Tie et al., 2018).
 Ministacks with side views were identified by giantin double puncta and subjected to rotation, expansion, and normalization before averaging in Fiji (Tie et al., 2022).
 In a side average image, we define the axial position of a Golgi protein i as the y component of its center of mass coordinate, yi.
-In Figure 3E, LQside of SBP-GFP-collagenX is calculated as below.LQside=ySBP−GFP−collagenX−yGM130yGalT−mCherry−yGM130\begin{document}$$\displaystyle LQ^{side}=\frac{y_{SBP- GFP- collagenX}- y_{GM130}}{y_{GalT- mCherry}- y_{GM130}}$$\end{document}
+In Figure 3E, LQside of SBP-GFP-collagenX is calculated as below.

+$$
+LQ^{side}=\frac{y_{SBP−GFP−collagenX}−y_{GM130}}{y_{GalT−mCherry}−y_{GM130}}
+$$

 ySBP-GFP-collagenX, yGM130, and yGalT-mCherry are axial positions of SBP-GFP-collagenX, GM130, and GalT-mCherry in their side average images, respectively. yGM130 and yGalT-mCherry were measured previously (Tie et al., 2022).

 In Figure 6G, the distance from GM130 to GalT-mCherry, d(GM130-GalT-mCherry), was measured from individual ministacks with side views.
 The axial line intensity profile of GM130 or GalT-mCherry was subjected to Gaussian fitting in OriginPro2020 (Analysis > Fitting > Non-Linear Curve Fit).
-The calculated Xc represents the axial position of each protein. d(GM130-GalT-mCherry) of each Golgi ministack is then calculated asdGM130−GalT−mCherry=XcGalT−mCherry−XcGM130\begin{document}$$\displaystyle d_{GM130- GalT- mCherry}=Xc_{GalT- mCherry}- Xc_{GM130}$$\end{document}
+The calculated Xc represents the axial position of each protein. d(GM130-GalT-mCherry) of each Golgi ministack is then calculated as

+$$
+d_{GM130−GalT−mCherry}=Xc_{GalT−mCherry}−Xc_{GM130}
+$$

 and subjected to statistical analysis. d(GalT-mCherry-CD8a-furin) in Figure 6H was calculated similarly.